RVS2304/company-layoffs-analysis/README.md

-# company-layoffs-analysis
-# Data Cleaning and Exploratory Data Analysis (EDA) Using SQL
+# Data Cleaning and Exploratory Data Analysis (EDA) Using SQL -  company-layoffs-analysis
 ## Project Overview
 This project focuses on data cleaning and exploratory data analysis (EDA) using SQL for a dataset related to company layoffs.
 The project is divided into two phases:
 * Data Cleaning: Ensures the data is free from inconsistencies and inaccuracies.